bazucompany/test-task/README.md

 ## Task 3: HTML + CSS + JS
 Make a single HTML file "task3.html" with included CSS / JS which has a form with those fields
 - Name
-- Postcode
+- ZIP Code
-- town
+- Town
 - Message
 Add some field checking and design the form so it looks nice

 ## Result
 - ZIP all files and send via email to nickolayb@bazucompany.com with the subject "Test task for the position of PHP developer".
+Password protect the zip file with password "bazu".